-Motor oil and transmission fluid is being poured into a 20 gallon tank then pumped (or poured using a funnel) into a 500-gallon storage tank or in 375 or 275 gallon portable tanks.
-The bulking is done outside, under a main roof of the Hazardous Waste Facility.
+Motor oils and transmission fluids are poured into a 20 gallon tank then pumped (or poured using a funnel) into 500-gallon storage tanks or in 375 or 275 gallon portable tanks.

 13.3.
 UNKNOWNS

 Unknowns are accepted.
 These items are materials that cannot be identified by either original labels or by participant knowledge.
 The following procedures are adhered to: